bsyrowik/BCTides/README.md

  * Communications
    - Used to obtain tide data from the online APIs, see [Data Sources](#data-sources).
  * Positioning
-   - Used to find the nearest stations to your current position.
+   - Used to find the tide stations nearest to your current position.

 ## Device Support